elifesciences/elife-dashboard/README-Frontend.md

 The front end workflow for the eLife dashboard is comprised of three parts.

-1. [UX Pin](https://live.uxpin.com/593d5793b51645bc5dfb5a0a5ab7629065ef1743#/pages/22041535/sitemap) defines the UX and interactions
+1. [UX Pin](https://live.uxpin.com/593d5793b51645bc5dfb5a0a5ab7629065ef1743#/pages/22041535/sitemap): defines the UX and interactions
-1. [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend) the front end code describing the UI (but not to include any behaviour)
+1. [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend): the front end code describing the UI (but not to include any behaviour)
-1. [Dashboard](https://github.com/elifesciences/elife-dashboard) this is the actual implementation of the front end functionality using the patterns from PatternLab.
+1. [This dashboard](https://github.com/elifesciences/elife-dashboard): the actual implementation of the front end functionality using the patterns from PatternLab.

-New front end features should be developed in the [Dashboard](https://github.com/elifesciences/elife-dashboard) and copied back into the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend) using the following within the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend).

-**Develop new features in the [Dashboard](https://github.com/elifesciences/elife-dashboard).
+**Develop new features in the [Dashboard](https://github.com/elifesciences/elife-dashboard).**
-The task will not be considered complete until any UI changes and all updated javascript has been copied back into the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend) using the script provided in the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend)**.
+The task will not be considered complete until any UI changes and all updated javascript has been copied back into the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend) using the script provided in the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend/blob/master/copyfromdashboard.sh).

 ## Maintaining Dashboard and Pattern Library
  Copying [Dashboard](https://github.com/elifesciences/elife-dashboard) back into the [Pattern Library](https://github.com/digirati-co-uk/elife-monitoring-dashboard-frontend)